GMLC-TDC/HELICS/docs/user-guide/examples/fundamental_examples/fundamental_examples_index.md

 </strong>
 </a>

 Time management is a vital component to HELICS co-simulations.
 Every HELICS co-simulation needs to be provided information about the start time (`grantedtime`), the end time (`total_interval`) and the time step (`update_interval`).
-Federates can step through time at different rates [LINK TO TIME MD], and it is allowable to have federates start and stop at different times, but this must be curated to meet the needs of the research question.
+Federates can [step through time at different rates](../../fundamental_topics/timing_configuration.md), and it is allowable to have federates start and stop at different times, but this must be curated to meet the needs of the research question.

 ```python
 hours = 24 * 7